chewtoys/api-1/README.md

 ## How to store paswords/keys/tokens

 In console on your local machine **and on server** run command.
-Once you run this command, value will be saved in system enviroment viriabls.
+Once you run this command, value will be saved in system enviroment variables.
 You don't need to run this command every time you run the script.

 ```sh
 export NAME="VALUE"